ixjf/MSIRGB/README.md

  Download is available [here](#how-to-install). **Check if your motherboard is supported.
 [I provide no warranty should your motherboard malfunction.](#license)**

+ **NOTE: Riot Vanguard and FACEIT Anti-Cheat users: These programs block execution of MSIRGB.
+If you have either of them installed, make sure to disable them prior to running MSIRGB.**

  This project began as a port of [nagisa/msi-rgb](https://github.com/nagisa/msi-rgb) for Windows, but eventually evolved to have a more Windows user-friendly interface, both visually and in the creation of effects, but it is still heavily based on exposing the hardware-implemented LED functionality through which the user can create those effects.

 \* It has been reported to affect all motherboard LEDs as well, but I do not guarantee it.